Exam Date for IELTS

 4. If you need special accommodations, make an allowance for extra time.

-Your test center will most likely be able to help you if you need special accommodation for the IELTS.
+Your test center will most likely be able to help you if you need special accommodation for the test.
 However, test centers need time, up to three months, in order to make special arrangements for a candidate.
-Therefore keep this point in mind as you select an IELTS exam date.
+Therefore keep this point in mind as you select a date.

 5. Try to pick a date on which you will be least likely to experience traveling difficulties.

 This may sound rather obvious but consider things such as public holidays, national events or other days on which you can reasonably expect problems in traveling to the test center.
-Avoid choosing an IELTS exam date that may cause you problems in scheduling the test.
+Avoid choosing a date that may cause you problems in scheduling the test.

-If you keep these points in mind, you should be able to select an IELTS exam date that suits your schedule and allows you to take the test without difficulty.
+If you keep these points in mind, you should be able to select a date for the exam that suits your schedule and allows you to take the test without difficulty.

 Terms and Conditions